 The trickiest part of getting a business loan is getting an affordable interest rate.
 Luckily, the better your credit is, the more likely it is that you’ll get a low rate and a good deal on a loan.
 Shop around for the best rates and consider all types of loans, including platform lending and traditional bank loans.
 Keep in mind that your FICO credit score plays a big role in the offers you’ll get.

-If you have time, improve your credit score before applying for loans.
+If you have time, improve your credit score before requesting loans.
 Keep in mind that lenders will be looking at your personal credit and also your business credit if your company has been in business for at least one year.

-Now that you know the basic requirements for getting a business loan, you can approach the loan application process with confidence.
-Understanding the different loan products available allows you to choose your lender based on the type of loan you need.
+Now that you know the basic requirements for getting a business loan, you can approach the loan request process with confidence.